sudobird/web-comp/web-comp/date-picker/README.md

 ## Usage with Angular -
 - ```npm install @web-comp/core @web-comp/date-picker```
 - set ```schemas: [CUSTOM_ELEMENTS_SCHEMA]``` in the module where you are using date picker. this is a module property just like providers.
-- import core module and date picker module where you want to use or just one time in root app module.

 ```
 import '@web-comp/core';
 import '@web-comp/date-picker';